Fork on GitHub¶

 Testing multiple versions of Python¶

 Tox requires you to have virtualenv installed as well as respective python version.
-For Ubuntu you can easily install all after adding one ppa.
+We recommend using pyenv to install those Python versions.

 We’ve learned the hard way that code without tests is undependable.
 If your pull request reduces our test coverage because it lacks tests then it will be rejected.